element-hq/element-x-android/docs/design.md

 ## Introduction

 Design at element.io is done using Figma - https://www.figma.com
+You will find guidance to build using interface on the [Compound documentation – Element's design system](https://compound.element.io)

 ## How to import from Figma to the Element Android project